phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 ### Locating the ACPI Tables

 The [ACPI] standard is used to discover and configure hardware devices.
-It consists of multiple tables that are placed somewhere in memory.
+It consists of multiple tables that are placed somewhere in memory by the firmware.
 To find out where in memory these tables are, we can use the UEFI configuration table, which is defined in section _4.6_ of the standard ([PDF][uefi-pdf]).
 To access it with the `uefi` crate, we use the [`SystemTable::config_table`] method, which returns a slice of [`ConfigTableEntry`] structs.
 To find the relevant ACPI [RSDP] table, we look for an entry with a [GUID] that is equal to [`ACPI_GUID`] or [`ACPI2_GUID`].
 The `address` field of that entry then tells us the memory address of the RSPD table.

 [ACPI]: https://en.wikipedia.org/wiki/Advanced_Configuration_and_Power_Interface
 [`SystemTable::config_table`]: https://docs.rs/uefi/0.8.0/uefi/table/struct.SystemTable.html#method.config_table